Mooncakes by lantern-light | What is the Mid-Autumn Festival?

 Many of us have warm recollections of the table as the heart of our festivities, and here it’s no different, since on the day of the Harvest Moon reuniting to enjoy dinner together is always on the menu.
 The culinary diversity across East Asia is immense – more than could be done justice to in one article – so I spoke to our Asia Sales Manager, Alva, to get her perspective as a Hong Kong-dweller.
 She told me that, in Hong Kong, the traditional meal involves preparing lots of small and varied dishes to place on the table together, offering diners a dizzying array of delicious choices.
 Generally, there will be a variety of meats like steamed chicken and roasted pork belly, as well as fish and other seafood such as crab, prawn and clam.
 Water chestnut and taro (a kind of root vegetable) are also signature features.
 It’s a mouth-watering feast and it doesn’t finish there!
 Star fruit and persimmon make for a refreshing dessert, and we can’t forget the classic mooncake.
 Mooncake is a thick, round pastry usually filled with bean or lotus seed paste.
 Served in slices with tea, this rich delicacy is often imprinted with the Chinese characters for ‘longevity’ or ‘harmony’, marking a moment to savour.

 You might think that serving a variety of dishes at once – rather than one course at a time – doesn’t lend itself well to pairing wines, and it certainly does present a challenge.
 However, there is also an exciting richness in such a feast for the senses, and surely the addition of a few good bottles could only heighten the experience!
 No need for the pairings to be too rigid, either, meaning that guests can lean into preference rather than convention.
-Alva recommends Champagne as a possibility that covers all bases, since a charming flavour profile like this will likely find a friend in any of the dishes mentioned above.
+We recommend Champagne as a possibility that covers all bases, since a charming flavour profile like this will likely find a friend in any of the dishes mentioned above.
 A bottle from Larmandier-Bernier, Jacquesson, Selosse, or Dom Pérignon would be more than appropriate for such an occasion!
 In the same vein, any fine wine, including a dessert wine or even a spirit, is welcome at the table to add a touch of luxury.
-Spoilt for choice, Alva’s favourite dish is steamed whole chicken, and she likes to serve it with a Meursault such as this one from Domaine des Comtes Lafon or this one by Dominique Laurent: ‘the acidity found in the wine pairs nicely with the subtle saltiness of the chicken’.
+Spoilt for choice, our favourite dish is steamed whole chicken, and we’d serve it with a Meursault such as this one from Domaine des Comtes Lafon or this one by Dominique Laurent: ‘the acidity found in the wine pairs nicely with the subtle saltiness of the chicken’.

 See our article about pairing rosé with Chinese cuisine